actions-marketplace-validations/johnforeland_sf-cli-setup/README.md

-# Salesforce SFDX CLI action
+# Salesforce sf CLI action

-This action allows to use the Salesforce SFDX CLI from GitHub Actions
+This action allows to use the Salesforce sf CLI from GitHub Actions

 ## Inputs